Rolls-Royce Limited: Motor cars

 All would be badged as Rolls-Royces and be sold exclusively by Rolls in framed chassis form for the customer to arrange his own body supplier, with London coachbuilder Barker & Co. recommended.
-From its establishment Rolls-Royce didn’t produce complete cars until the introduction of the Silver Dawn in 1949.
+From its establishment Rolls-Royce did not produce complete cars until the introduction of the Silver Dawn in 1949.
 Instead, they produced a framed chassis with engine, gearbox and transmission, to which a body was fitted by a variety of coachbuilding companies, including Barker & Co., Hooper, H. J. Mulliner & Co., Park Ward and James Young.

 The first Rolls-Royce cars, the 10 hp, 15 hp, 20 hp as well as the engine for the 30 hp were unveiled at the Paris Salon in December 1904.
 As the new three-cylinder 15 hp engine was not ready the chassis was incomplete.
 The 10 hp was similar to the earlier Royce car, but with further design and mechanical improvements.

 In 1905 Royce designed a V-8 but only three were produced, of which one was sold before later being taken back by the company.